 Click Here for tab for Like a Stone by Audioslave

 Featuring the haunting, sorrowful and rich vocals of Chris Cornell, a singer who is truly a one of a kind.
 Audioslave are a supergroup that is composed of members from Soundgarden and Rage Against the Machine.
-Their debut album was a huge success with this single, in particular, becoming their biggest US single.
+Their debut album was a huge success, with this single in particular becoming their biggest US single.
 The song has an extremely melancholic and sorrowful tone that is perfect for anyone needing a sad song to learn.

-The song is primarily vocal-driven, so by and large the instrumentation keeps out of the way and serves more as a backdrop rather than being the primary focus.
+The song is primarily vocal-driven, so by and large, the instrumentation keeps out of the way and serves more as a backdrop rather than being the primary focus.
 This makes the guitar part incredibly easy to play, requiring just some single picked notes and a nice clean tone to fit the vibe of the song.

 Gravity by John Mayer